sina-mansour/Cerebro_Viewer/README.md

 ## Development plan

 Cerebro is currently under active development.
 The plan is to further develop exciting features through open-source contributions and discussions during hackathons, brainhacks, and other relevant opportunities.

-### Brainhack Global 2022

-In Brainhack Global 2022 we aim to:

-1. Brainstorm different visualization approaches to come up with ideas.
-2. List different file formats that Cerebro should be able to generate.
-3. Try a hands-on session of visualizing some brains with Cerebro.
-4. Submitting issues for feature requests.
-5. And finally, if you like, contributing to the script.

-**Contributor:** Niousha-Dehestani, Deakin University/University of Melbourne

-**Contributor:** Nazanin Sheykh Andalibi, Western Sydney University

-**Contributor:** Sara, Western Sydney

-**Contributor:** Arush Arun

-**Contributor** Brooklyn Wright
+Checkout the [contributors page](Contributors.md) to find out more.

 ---